What Is a Dual Agent in Real Estate?

 How Dual Agency Happens

 Dual agency happens when the listing agent and the buyer's agent are the same; it can also happen when they both work for the same brokerage firm.
 A broker and her agents are the same legal entity for business purposes.
-The broker's relationship with the buyer and the seller is what determines dual agency, not necessarily the relationship with one individual agent.
+The broker's relationship with the buyer and the seller is what determines dual agency, not necessarily the relationship with the agent.

-More complicated forms of dual agency can occur, such as when a real estate agent represents one client as the listing agent, finds a buyer for the home, and then signs a listing agreement with the buyer to help her sell the home so that she can buy the agent's listing.
+More complicated forms of dual agency can occur, such as when a real estate agent represents one client as the listing agent, finds a buyer for the home, and then signs a listing agreement with the buyer to help her sell the home so she can buy the agent's listing.

 Dual agency can cause legal issues because real estate agents are bound by fiduciary duties.
 These duties require undivided loyalty to their clients.
 A buyer's agent must act in the best interests of the buyer, and a seller's agent must act in the best interest of the seller.
 A dual agent would require loyalty to both sides of the negotiating table—a tricky, if not impossible, task.

 The fiduciary duties of real estate professionals are written into state, contract, tort, and licensing laws.
 Real estate agents must fully disclose dual agency relationships to ensure that all parties understand dual agency and consent to it and to remain compliant with the law.